build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 ### Testing SCPs

-- Organizations do not have a direct way to test the effect of SCPs.
+- AWS Organizations do not have a direct way to test the effect of SCPs.
 However, the AWS Identity and Access Management (IAM) Access Advisor can show last accessed services for an Organization.
 This function is also available through the AWS CLI with the command `aws generate-organizations-access-report` and the AWS API with [GenerateOrganizationsAccessReport](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GenerateOrganizationsAccessReport.html/?sc_channel=el&sc_campaign=post&sc_content=creating_and_managing_organizations&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-The Access Identity and Access Management Guide has the details on [viewing last accessed information for Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data-orgs.html/?sc_channel=el&sc_campaign=post&sc_content=creating_and_managing_organizations&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+The Access Identity and Access Management Guide has the details on [viewing last accessed information for AWS Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data-orgs.html/?sc_channel=el&sc_campaign=post&sc_content=creating_and_managing_organizations&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 ![Organization access report](./images/organization-access-report.png)

 - The alternative way to test SCPs is to use AWS CloudTrail and you can follow steps on [how to create a trail for an organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html/?sc_channel=el&sc_campaign=post&sc_content=creating_and_managing_organizations&sc_geo=mult&sc_country=mult&sc_outcome=acq).

-## What you have accomplished
+## Summary

 This is an introduction to AWS Organizations.
 It is important to note that organizational policies control access to a defined set of services and resources across an organization, and it does not grant you permissions.

 For example, an OU inherits access to Amazon S3 (Amazon Simple Storage Service) through a SCP but a member of that OU does not have the permission to create any storage, unless they have an IAM identity policy that explicitly allows them to do so.
-To summarize, Organizations centrally managed billing, compliance, access control, and security of the cloud resources.
+To summarize, AWS Organizations centrally managed billing, compliance, access control, and security of the cloud resources.

-Links to Organizations resources are available throughout this post.
+Links to AWS Organizations resources are available throughout this post.
 You are encouraged to complete the above mentioned tutorial and explore provided links for best practices.

 ## What's next

-Organizations provide a framework for managing accounts through organization units and service control policies.
+AWS Organizations provide a framework for managing accounts through organization units and service control policies.
+With AWS Organizations you can set policies that control access to services at the enterprise level enabling security and cost controls across your companuy.

  However, OU members or accounts require fine grained control to specify who or what can access the AWS services and resources in those accounts.
 In the following article, you will learn about best practice for securing accounts and how to use [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html/?sc_channel=el&sc_campaign=post&sc_content=creating_and_managing_organizations&sc_geo=mult&sc_country=mult&sc_outcome=acq) to manage fine grain access across AWS services and resource.